 Chapter 2: The Individual and Creation

-It was concluded that the essence, the true being or the reality of an individual is something quite different than what it appears on the surface to the perception of the naked eye.
+It was concluded that the essence, the true being or the reality of an individual is something quite different from what it appears to be on the surface to the perception of the naked eye.
 We do not seem to be what we appear to be.
 All our perceptions in the world seem to be misguided, far removed from the facts that govern life as such.
 We landed on the conclusion that we can exist independent of every kind of relation, which we actually do when we are in the state of deep sleep.

-Now what we, by analysis, understand is, this is not the case.
-We have an independence of our own—a personality that can stand on its own legs.
+We are under the impression that relations are important; and life is nothing but a bundle of relationships.
+Whenever we define ourselves or describe conditions in life, we express ourselves in terms of relations, connections, associations, and that is how we understand life.
+We think that life has no meaning if it is not related to something that appears to be externally dovetailed to it.
+By analysis, we now understand that this is not the case.
+We have an independence of our own, a personality that can stand on its own legs.
 It is not always essential for a person to be hanging on somebody else for his ultimate survival, though it looks as if we cannot exist without depending on external factors.
 It was also noted that this dual aspect of our personality is due to our involvement in phenomenal relations on the one hand and, on the other hand, our being totally free from every kind of relation.

-The desire to live as long as possible, even hundreds of years if it is practicable, can only be explained if we are free from time.
+The desire to live as long as possible, even for hundreds of years if it is practicable, can be explained only if we are free from time.
 A person bound to time cannot aspire for a timeless longevity or a durationless existence.
 Because of the involvement in the time process, we seem to be decaying and heading towards death.
 But because there is something in us which is not so involved in time, we hope for a better future, though we do not know where that future is and what kind of future it is.